Laman2005/CSCI-4701-Deep-Learning_Course_Project/README.md

 In medical applications it is important to understand **why the model makes certain predictions**.
 For this reason, interpretability methods were applied to visualize which parts of the image influence the model’s decision.

-The project uses **Grad-CAM (Gradient-weighted Class Activation Mapping)** to generate heatmaps that highlight regions of the X-ray image that contribute most to the prediction.
+The project generates heatmaps that highlight regions of the X-ray image that contribute most to the prediction.

 These heatmaps are overlaid on the original images to produce **focus maps**, which allow us to verify whether the model is focusing on clinically relevant areas such as the **cardiac region**.